Amol-Kulkarni91/starter-blog/content/blog/2019-01-15-the-butler.md

 - compares fitness to that of the best random string, and
 - keeps the string with better fitness

+This cycle repeats until a stop condition occurs, in this case when all the letters in the guess match those in the target.

 ```python
 # To reproduce the same result, we call the random.seed function.
 random.seed(1)